Frequently Asked Questions

 I am from an organisation outside the BRISK2 consortium, can I still apply?

 Yes.
 BRISK2 is primarily for biofuels researchers from outside the BRISK2 consortium.
-Researchers from any organisation are eligible to apply.
+Researchers from any organisation can apply subject to eligibility and application approval.
+Visit the Apply Page to find out more about eligibility.

 I have completed my PhD.
 Can I still apply?